 Skip to main content

 The Syncer bidirectionally synchronizes the state between Slurm nodes and the respective Kubernetes Pods.
-It translates various state information into formats understood by each side, such as Ready, Running, or Drain, and allows operations made on either side to update the state of the other.
+It translates state information into formats understood by each side, such as Ready, Running, or Drain, and lets operations made on either side update the state of the other.
 The Syncer is deployed along with each Slurm cluster.

 Information flow and reconcile operations